 Chapter 14 asks: how we can spread rebellious and anarchic projects and desires more widely - but without creating new patterns of domination and conformity?
 I affirm my values - not because they are "true" or "right", but because I love them.
 I make propaganda to spread my ideas through seduction, incitement and contagion.
-The anarchic propaganda I like aims to attract more comrades and allies: but also to provoke and encourage others to break with the logic of submission and become active How do we become sovereign individuals?
-According to Nietzsche, it is not easy, and involves difficult and painful processes of training or education.
-Here we get to a thought that can seem paradoxical, or at least needs some working through.
-A sovereign individual is a being who has developed some kind of sovereignty, self-determination, and so becomes able to actively work on herself.
-But we can't become such an individual all by ourselves: in fact we are shaped, perhaps even forced, into individuality by social forces.
+The anarchic propaganda I like aims to attract more comrades and allies: but also to provoke and encourage others to break with the logic of submission and become active as individuals, developing their own initiatives which may even conflict with mine.